owncloud-archive/documentation/admin_manual/installation/deployment_recommendations.rst

 MySQL proxy in front of them to send updates to master, and selects to the slave(s).

-The second best option is PostgreSQL (alter table does not lock table, which makes migration less painful) although we have yet to find a customer who uses a master-slave setup.

 What about the other DBMS?

+* PostgreSQL is a good alternative to MySQL/MariaDB (alter table does not lock table, which makes migration less painful), although master-slave setup are very uncommon.
 * Sqlite is adequate for simple testing, and for low-load single-user deployments.
 It is not adequate for production systems.
 * Microsoft SQL Server is not a supported option.
 * Oracle DB is the de facto standard at large enterprises and is fully supported with ownCloud Enterprise Edition only.

+.. note:: A Single Master DB is a single point of failure, because it does not scale

+          When the master fails a slave can become a new master.
+However, the increased complexity carries some risks: Multi-master has the risk of split brain, and deadlocks. ownCloud tries to solve the problem of deadlocks with high-level transactional file locking.

 File Storage
 ------------

 While many customers are starting with NFS, sooner or later that requires scale-out storage.
-Currently the options are GPFS or GlusterFS, or an object store protocol like S3 (supported in Enterprise Edition only) or Swift.
+Currently the options are DRBD, GPFS or GlusterFS, or an object store protocol like S3 (supported in Enterprise Edition only) or Swift.
 S3 also allows access to Ceph Storage.

 Session Storage
 ---------------

 * Redis: provides persistence, nice graphical inspection tools available, supports ownCloud high-level file locking.

 * If Shibboleth is a requirement you must use Memcached, and it can also be used to scale-out shibd session storage (see `Memcache StorageService`_).